Résumé parsing

-Resume parsing, also known as CV parsing, resume extraction, or CV extraction, allows for the automated storage and analysis of resume data.
-The resume is imported into parsing software and the information is extracted so that it can be sorted and searched.
+Resume parsing, also known as CV parsing, resume extraction, or CV extraction, is the use of parsing software for automated storage and analysis of resume data.
+The resume is imported into the software and the information is extracted so that it can be sorted and searched.

 Principle

-Resume parsers analyze a resume, extract the desired information, and insert the information into a database with a unique entry for each candidate.
+Resume parsers analyze a resume, extract the desired information, and insert the information into a database.
 Once the resume has been analyzed, a recruiter can search the database for keywords and phrases and get a list of relevant candidates.
-Many parsers support semantic search, which adds context to the search terms and tries to understand intent in order to make the results more reliable and comprehensive.